Kalyani7744/purviewlab/modules/module01.md

     ![Create Purview Account](../images/module01/purv4.png)

-7. Wait several minutes while your deployment is in progress.
-Once complete, click **Go to resource**.
+7. Please wait for 5 - 10 minutes until the deployment is completed and then click on **Go to resource**.

     ![Go to resource](../images/module01/Mod1-purview05.png)